 For safety's sake, no pointy weapons or sticks are allowed to be part of the costume.
 No swords, no wands, nada.
 Unless, of course, they're glow in the dark wands or swords without pointy parts.

-Cross streets safely, and at crosswalks if the street has one.
-Of course we always do this.
+Cross streets safely, and at crosswalks if the road has one.
+Of course, we always do this.
 But it's especially important at night.
 Remind little ones that the rules of the road are still in place come All Hallow's Eve.